scvalex/ltc/docs/final.md

 that permissions and ownership data do not refer to the contents of the file, but rather to how the file can be used.}.
-The advantage of viewing values as opaque binary blobs is that it makes the storage system as general as possible: anything that can be serialized can be stored and no modification to the storage system is required.
-The downside is that it puts the burden of type safety squarely on the user's shoulders; the end result is as expected: many programs use heuristics to determine the types of the contents of files, and the heuristics often give wrong results\footnote{The author cannot count the number of times he has had to manually tell his text editor that it is looking at a Prolog file, and not a Perl file, even though they both use the same extension}.
+The advantage of viewing values as opaque binary blobs is that it makes the storage system as general as possible: anything that can be serialized, can be stored, and no modification to the storage system is required.
+The downside is that it puts the burden of type safety squarely on the user's shoulders; the end result is as expected: many programs use heuristics to determine the types of the contents of files, and the heuristics often give wrong results\footnote{The author cannot count the number of times he has had to manually tell his text editor that it is looking at a Prolog file, and not a Perl file, even though they both use the same extension.}.

 Redis takes a similar approach: it can store strings, sets of strings, and lists of strings \citep{redis:types}.
 Additionally, it sometimes